CloudLabsAI-Azure/Advanced-OpenAI-with-HR-Copilot/Instructions/Lab-3.md

       ![](../media/img93.png)

+   > **Note**: If you faced any issues while providing the above input, please try to run the command **pip install azure-search-documents==11.4.0b9** in the vs code at the file location and again try to perform from the step 37.

 40. Navigate back to **CMD** and stop the terminal by typing **ctrl + C**.

 ### Task 3: Deploy the HR/Payroll Copilot application to Azure